 Description

-The purpose of the SSRI Collaborative Research Grant Program is to encourage the collaboration of Rice Social Sciences faculty across disciplines on projects that lead to the submission, or revision and resubmission, of a competitive proposal to an external funding agency within 12 months of the end of the SSRI Collaborative Research Grant.
+The purpose of the SSRI Collaborative Research Grant Program is to encourage interdisciplinary collaboration among Rice School of Social Sciences faculty on research projects that will lead to the submission, revision, or resubmission of a competitive proposal to an external funding agency within 12 months after the end of the SSRI Collaborative Research Grant award period.

 Eligibility

-The SSRI Collaborative Research Grants Program is available to full-time, tenured, and tenure-track faculty at all ranks.
-At least two different disciplines must be represented.
-The Primary Investigator (PI) must be from a School of Social Sciences department.
-Applicants are encouraged to collaborate with other schools on the Rice campus and institutions external to Rice, including academic, industrial, and medical institutions.
-Recipients of a Collaborative Research Grant are not eligible to apply for another Collaborative Research Grant during the three subsequent competitions.
-Faculty who receive an SSRI Collaborative Research Grant but do not submit an external grant proposal will be ineligible to apply for future collaborative grants.
-Faculty are permitted to submit a proposal to only one competitive SSRI funding opportunity in each funding cycle.
+The SSRI Collaborative Research Grant Program is open to full-time tenured and tenure-track faculty members at all ranks.
+At least two different disciplines must be represented in the proposed project team.
+The Principal Investigator must hold a primary appointment in a School of Social Sciences department.
+Applicants are encouraged to collaborate with faculty or researchers from other Rice schools and with external institutions, including academic, industrial, nonprofit, government, and medical institutions.
+Recipients of an SSRI Collaborative Research Grant are not eligible to apply for another Collaborative Research Grant during the three subsequent competitions.
+Faculty who receive an SSRI Collaborative Research Grant but do not submit an external grant proposal within the required timeframe will be ineligible to apply for future SSRI Collaborative Research Grants, unless an exception is approved in advance.
+Faculty may participate in only one competitive SSRI faculty funding proposal per funding cycle, whether as Principal Investigator, Co-Principal Investigator, or other named investigator.

 Estimated Number of Awards: 0